 StanCOG is a council of city and county governments comprised of the Cities of Ceres, Hughson, Modesto, Newman, Oakdale, Patterson, Riverbank, Turlock and Waterford, and the County of Stanislaus, that was established in 1971 by a Joint Powers Agreement (JPA) to address regional transportation issues.

-It is responsible for developing and updating a variety of transportation plans and for allocating the federal and state funds to implement them.
-While regional transportation planning is its primary role, StanCOG is also involved in other issues that affect the entire region such as air quality.
+StanCOG is responsible for developing and updating a variety of transportation plans, and for allocating the federal, state and local funds to implement them.
+While regional transportation planning is its primary role, issues that affect the entire region such as air quality are also part of what StanCOG does.

 StanCOG provides the forum that brings mayors, city council members and county supervisors together to work on regional issues in a setting that promotes the involvement of the public in the planning process for the Stanislaus region.